 Yosemite Village has a good visitor center, as well as several other services.
 The theatre at the visitor center provides great educational videos.

 Located near the visitor center is the Ansel Adams Gallery.
-Three times a week, the gallery offers photo walks, where a gallery photographer will take up to 15 people on a walk though the meadow pointing out great photo locations… Be sure to call three days in advance for a reservation.
+Three times a week, the gallery offers photo walks, where a gallery photographer will take up to 15 people on a walk through the meadow pointing out great photo locations… Be sure to call three days in advance for a reservation.

 Half Dome Village is more centrally located to the campgrounds and has great views of, you guessed it, Half Dome.